sonjoe123/Project1/README.md

-## My Personal Project: Sentiment Analysis for Tweets
+## Project: Sentiment Analysis for Tweets

 ### Introduction
 In this personal project, I aim to build a sentiment classifier for tweets.
 The goal is to develop a system capable of determining whether a tweet expresses positive or negative sentiment based on its content.
 To achieve this, I'll leverage machine learning techniques and a dataset of pre-classified tweets.